-Elementary
+MUS 351.

-General Music:
+Elementary General Group

-Methods,
+Music: Methods, Group 1 course

 Materials and

 Curricula

 Methods and materials suitable for teaching vocal music in the elementary school.
 General survey of elementary music curricula.
 Includes analysis of texts and literature relevant to the elementary music program.
 Incorporates theories of learning, curriculum development, organization and evaluation and teaching strategies and techniques.
 Observation of music teaching and participation in music teaching are included in the coursework.